-This Rhubarb Mango Oatmeal is a great way to start using rhubarb as it starts popping up in the spring.
-A perfect blend of sweet and tart – naturally sweetened with dates and chia seeds for Omega 3s – and then dressed up with edible Johnny jump up flowers!
+This Rhubarb Mango Oatmeal is a great way to start using rhubarb as it pops up in the spring.
+A perfect blend of sweet and tart, this oatmeal is naturally sweetened with dates, chia seeds are added for Omega 3s, and then it’s dressed up with edible Johnny jump up flowers!
 I always thought strawberry rhubarb was the best combination, but rhubarb mango oatmeal is equally as delicious!

 I usually make rhubarb oatmeal using this recipe, then I stumbled across a unique food blog that specializes in oatmeal.
 Since I am Oat&Sesame, this seemed like a great place to spend some time looking around.

-My bowl of oatmeal was looking a bit plain, so I decided to decorate it with Johnny Jump Up (viola) edible flowers from my garden – which are easy to grow and reseed themselves.
-Why use edible flowers?
-They are pretty!
+This bowl of oatmeal was looking a bit plain, so I decided to decorate it with Johnny Jump Up (viola) edible flowers from my garden – which are easy to grow and reseed themselves.

 This Rhubarb Mango Oatmeal is perfectly sweet & you can still taste the rhubarb flavor.
 Decorate it with edible Johnny Jump Up flowers and you have a masterpiece.

 Add a quarter cup water to the pan and simmer until rhubarb softens.
 3-4 minutes

 Add almond milk and turn up the heat to medium high until the mixture is just about to boil.